Saint Vincent and the Grenadines: The Double Taxation Relief (CARICOM) Treaty

-On 6 July 1994 at Sherbourne Conference Centre, St Michael, Barbados, as a representative of the Government of St. Vincent and the Grenadines, then (James Mitchell, who was subsequently knighted) signed the Double Taxation Relief (CARICOM) Treaties.
+On 6 July 1994 at Sherbourne Conference Centre in Barbados, a representative of the Government of St. Vincent and the Grenadines, James Mitchell signed the Double Taxation Relief (CARICOM) Treaties.
 There were seven other signatories to the agreement on that day.
-The countries which were represented were Antigua and Barbuda, Belize, Grenada, Jamaica, St Kitts and Nevis, St Lucia, and Trinidad and Tobago.

-An eighth country signed the agreement on 19 August 2016, Guyana.
+The countries which were represented were Antigua and Barbuda, Belize, Grenada, Jamaica, Saint Kitts and Nevis, Saint Lucia, and Trinidad and Tobago.
+An eighth country, Guyana signed the agreement on 19 August 2016.
 This treaty covered taxes, residence, tax jurisdictions, capital gains, business profits, interest, dividends, royalties and other areas.

 FATCA

 On 30 June 2014, St. Vincent and the Grenadines signed a Model 1 agreement with the United States of America with respect to Foreign Account Tax Compliance (Act) or FATCA.
 According to the updated site as of 16 January 2017, on 13 May 2016 the agreement went to "In Force" status.

 International and regional bodies to which Saint Vincent and the Grenadines belong

 Saint Vincent and the Grenadines is a member of the United Nations, the Commonwealth of Nations, the Organization of American States, and the Association of Caribbean States (ACS).

 In September 2017, at the 72nd Session of the UN General Assembly, the Prime Ministers of the Solomon Islands, Tuvalu, Vanuatu and Saint Vincent and the Grenadines called for UN action on alleged human rights abuses committed by Indonesia on Western New Guinea's indigenous Papuans.
 In 2019, Saint Vincent and the Grenadines became the smallest country to ever be elected to the UN Security Council.

 Organisation of American States

 St Vincent and the Grenadines joined the Organisation of American States on 27 October 1981.
 It participates in the Summits of the Americas and the Indigenous Leaders’ Summits of Americas.
 In June 2022, St Vincent and the Grenadines boycotted the 9th Summit of the Americas.